AcademySoftwareFoundation/opencue.io/content/docs/Quick starts/quick-start-linux.md

 ---
-title: "Quick start for macOS"
+title: "Quick start for Linux"
-linkTitle: "Quick start for macOS"
+linkTitle: "Quick start for Linux"
 weight: 1
-date: 2019-09-04
+date: 2019-09-020
 description: >
-  Try OpenCue in the sandbox environment on macOS
+  Try OpenCue in the sandbox environment on Linux
 ---

 OpenCue is an open source render management system.
 You can use